 The Matrix intentionally limits the behaviors for which a student can receive a disciplinary exclusion, such as classroom removal, short- or long-term suspension, or expulsion.
-Except for prolonged or persistent behaviors, students are not suspended for Level 1 or 2 behaviors or removed from a classroom for Level 1 behaviors.
-Students may be given a classroom removal for Level 2, 3, or 4 behaviors.
-Students may be given suspension for Level 3 or 4 behaviors.
 Students who engage in misconduct that is not included in the Matrix are subject to appropriate disciplinary measures as determined by school administration, consistent with the disciplinary levels for similar behaviors set forth in the matrix.